Personal information must be:

 8. Openness about Policies and Practices

-Novus shall make readily available to individuals specific information about its policies and practices relating to the management of personal information.
+Novus will make readily available to individuals specific information about its policies and practices relating to the management of personal information.

-8.1 Novus shall be open about its policies and practices with respect to the management of personal information.
-Customers and employees shall be able to acquire information about Novus’ policies and practices without unreasonable effort.
-This information shall be made available in a form that is generally understandable.
+8.1 Novus will be open about its policies and practices with respect to the management of personal information.
+Customers and employees will be able to acquire information about Novus’ policies and practices without unreasonable effort.
+This information will be made available in a form that is generally understandable.
 This information is available by writing to Novus to the attention of the Privacy Officer.
 Contact details are available online at www.novusnow.ca.

-8.2 The information made available by Novus shall include:
+8.2 The information made available by Novus will include:

 - the name, title and address of the individual who is accountable for Novus’ policies and practices and to whom complaints or inquiries can be forwarded;